 - 1. Log onto the Common Application; www.commonapp.org, and create an account. - 2.
 Complete the Education section of the Common Application. - 3.
 Click on the College Search tab, find the college you are applying to and then click Add.
 Each additional college you apply to via the Common App must be added this way. - 4.
 Click on the My Colleges tab and then the Recommenders and FERPA link. - 5.
 You must complete the privacy notice/FERPA (Family Educational Rights and Privacy Act) waiver.
-After the FERPA is complete your counselor and teachers will be able to process your transcript and recommendation letters through the Family Connection.
-You will not invite your counselor or teachers to submit their recommendations via the Common Application.
-You will do so through the Family Connection. - 6.
-Complete the entire Common Application.
+After the FERPA is complete, your counselor and teachers will be able to process your transcript and recommendation letters through Naviance.
+You will invite teachers to submit their recommendations via Naviance. - 6.
+Complete the entire Common Application. - 7.
+Log onto the Huntington High School Naviance program - 8.
+Select the Colleges tab and click Colleges I'm Applying To.
+Then, complete the Common Application Account Matching process.
+This step is completed once. - 9.
+Your Common Application and Naviance accounts are now linked and you will see the colleges you've added to the Common Application on your Naviance account.